 I speak today solely about contract staff in the NHS, although I associate myself with the comments made by the hon.
 Member for Twickenham (Munira Wilson) about the similar situation in the social care sector.
 I am not talking about those who are directly employed; I am talking for myself and on behalf of my right hon.
 Friend the Member for Hackney North and Stoke Newington (Ms Abbott), who is unable to speak because of shielding, about the thousands of staff working on outsourced contracts who are paid considerably less—often lower than the minimum wage—and who have fewer rights to sick leave; who have much less job security, if any; who are often on zero-hours or uncertain contracts; and who are disproportionately from black, Asian and minority ethnic backgrounds.
 I pay tribute to the GMB trade union for highlighting how many agency workers were going to work sick because they had to choose between working and paying their basic bills.
 The move to a secure sick pay is a start, but it is not enough and it is not yet firmed up for the long term.

 Homerton University Hospital in my constituency is an excellent hospital that does great work, but it is now in the throes of agreeing a five-year extension to a contract for hospital cleaners and other ancillary staff employed by ISS.
 My right hon.
-Friend the Member for Hackney North and Stoke Newington and I are concerned about such a long extension leaving key workers on low pay without the protection and recognition that NHS employed staff have, but the real issue is systemic: it is not about the individual trusts but about how the Government choose to fund hospitals, such that from day one they cannot fund their full staff complement.
+Friend and I are concerned about such a long extension leaving key workers on low pay without the protection and recognition that NHS employed staff have, but the real issue is systemic: it is not about the individual trusts but about how the Government choose to fund hospitals, such that from day one they cannot fund their full staff complement.
 The NHS systemically is funded such that it bakes in the assumption of low-paid, insecure workers on outsourced contracts.
 As of 2018-19, for which we have the most recent figures to be audited, the combined deficit of trusts in England was £844 million—up £86 million from the year before.
 That is the heart of the problem.

-Thank you, Madam Deputy Speaker, for calling me to speak in this important debate.
+Thank you, Madam Deputy Speaker, for allowing me to speak in this important debate.
 The “Protect the NHS” slogan represented the very real danger, at the beginning of this pandemic, that the health service might be overwhelmed.
 That did not happen, I believe, for two reasons: because the public adhered to the strong public health messaging and because our NHS staff stepped up to the challenge.

 I would like to put on record my thanks to the doctors, nurses, GPs, pharmacists, care home workers and other key workers who have worked hard for their dedication.
 It is clear to me that that dedication and hard work is widely appreciated.
 As I have walked through my home town of Arnold, I have been amazed at the drawings of rainbows in front windows, showing support for key workers and offering hope for a better time to come.